Status: Tags: #cards/cmpt295/assembly Links: x86-64 Assembly

 - Subtract %rsp to allocate memory in stack

-values into stack if >6 or into register- call function
+mov*values onto stacklea*any addresses into stack if >6 or into registermov*values into stack if >6 or into register- call function